When you’re up against serious criminal charges, it can feel like you vs. the world.

 Most people rely on the ability to drive in every aspect of their lives, including traveling to and from work and caring for family members.
 The future can be uncertain when a potential driver’s license suspension threatens that ability.
 You may be concerned about how you will take care of daily responsibilities without a license.

 Don’t let your past hold you back.
 An old arrest or a criminal legal proceeding on your record can hold you back despite never being found guilty of a crime in some circumstances.
-Potential employers, landlords, loan officers, and college admissions officers may misunderstand your record and get a wrong impression of you.
+Potential employers, landlords, loan officers, and college admissions officers may misunderstand your record and get the wrong impression of you.
 You could lose out on opportunities because you are viewed as a criminal when you are an upstanding citizen.

 If you’ve violated your probation, you may have a warrant for your arrest.
 You can call (612) 348-2000, 24/7, to check for a warrant.
 A probation violation can quickly turn into a conviction with lifelong consequences.
 A simple violation can extend the duration of your probation term or, at worst, land you in jail or prison.